xiongemi/game-regression-react/steps.md

 Now I want to use things I learned to create a React app.
 I don't want to create a simple to-do app, so I choose to create a game-progression app inspired by https://github.com/rangle/game-progression, but using React.

-Here are the steps I went through to create this app.
+This document is about the steps I went through to create this app.
+It does not mean it is the only approach to solve this problems.

+## Some Lessons Learnt
+- `tachyons` and `material-ui` does not work well with each others.
+In this project, I have to use nasty `!important` to apply some css styles.
+In the future, I would definitely change the css strategies.

 ## Setup Backend